Patrick Wisdom Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in MLB.

-- The Cardinals have a 4.51 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.40).

-- Cardinals pitchers combine to surrender 41 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Cardinals rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- The Cardinals are sending Mikolas (1-1) out for his eighth start of the season.
-He is 1-1 with a 5.79 ERA and 34 strikeouts through 37 1/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his eighth of the season.
+He is 2-4 with a 3.29 ERA and 38 strikeouts in 41 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Los Angeles Angels, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering eight hits.
+- His most recent time out came on Saturday against the Detroit Tigers, when the lefty went six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.